Andybrookes-dev/capstone-project/README.md

 ---

 ## Conclusion
 - **Summary:**  I really enjoyed working on this project.
 I did find it challenging, but in a way that pushed me to improve as a developer.
-My initial deployments were pain free, but after styling the site, I spent about a day working out why I was getting a 500 error.
-It transpired that I had my static folder in my gitignore!
 I feel I have built an app that has CRUD functionality and the website reflects my creative design skills.

-- **Future Improvements:** Features to add -table availability checker and email notifications.
-I did intially look to add these but ultimatley i decided to keep my project simple for now.
-I will look to implement a similar model to *The OpenTable model which is used by many different restuarants).
-See below

-***OpenTable's Core Components in Coding Terms:**

-**Data Models (Entities):**

-- **Restaurant:** Stores details (location, menu, reviews, custom floor plan).

-- **Table:** Has attributes like table_id, capacity (seats), location_on_floor, status (occupied, free, reserved).

-- **Reservation:** reservation_id, guest_id, restaurant_id, party_size, time_slot, status (confirmed, seated, no-show), notes (special requests, guest history).

-- **Guest:** guest_id, name, contact_info, booking_history, preferences.

-- **AvailabilitySlot:** Represents specific 15-min blocks for a given table_id, tracking available_spots for different party_sizes.
+This project has strengthened my confidence in working with Django, front‑end styling, and problem‑solving under real constraints, and it’s given me a solid foundation to build on in future work.

+- **Future Improvements:**
+There are several features I’d like to explore in future versions of this project, including a table availability checker and automated email notifications.
+I initially planned to implement these, but chose to keep the scope focused and stable for now.
+I may also refine the “Manage My Bookings” page so there’s a single, streamlined method for editing reservations.
+With everything functioning reliably at this stage, and given my time constraints, I didn’t want to risk breaking something.
+Looking ahead, I’d like to evolve the system toward a model similar to **OpenTable**, which is widely used across the restaurant industry.

 ## **Acknowledgements:**
-A big thank you to Mark, Dillon and Tom - my tutors at Code institute for their awesome wisdom and support.
+A big thank you to Mark, Dillon and Tom - my tutors at The Code institute for their awesome wisdom and support.
 I used Mark's brilliant masterclass as a guide when setting up the Django project and Dillon and Tom suggested ways to test the site's functionality.
+The course learning materials were a great guide and Co-pilot was very helpful along the way!